 Home >> LG Takes Over HP's webOS For Smart TV

 ENGLEWOOD CLIFFS, N.J. — LG Electronics recently made a deal to gain the rights to Hewlett-Packard’s open-source webOS platform for use on next-generation smart TVs, among other devices.

 The move is expected to bring an improved user experience and more compelling second-screen interactivity to owners of next-generation LG smart TVs and mobile devices, Skott Ahn, LG Electronics president and chief technology officer, told TWICE.

-LG announced Monday that it is acquiring WebOS from HP, initially for use in its smart television products (that will likely not appear until 2014) before expanding to a broad range of connected devices and systems.
+LG said that it is acquiring the rights to webOS from HP, initially for use in its smart television products (that will likely not appear until 2014) before expanding to a broad range of connected devices and systems.